Adrian-PL/Project/README.md

 Core:

 - Mobile and PC ( Mobile as priority )
-- Roguelike/Roguelite set in realistic historically alternative post-nuclear universe (after 1983 nuclear crisis turned into doomsday and l)
+- Roguelike/Roguelite set in realistic historically alternative post-nuclear universe (after 1983 nuclear crisis turned into doomsday)
 - Commercial closed-source (possibly freeware with ads on Mobile)
 - Coded in Kotlin in Android Studio